openstack/manila-specs/specs/train/update-share-type-name-or-description.rst

 Proposed change
 ===============
+Add a new microversion to the share type API.

 Add a new function API to the **Share types**.

 * Add a update share-type API, available in a new micro version of